BCL Grow: Fellowship — John 12:1-3

 2. Ask yourself: In what ways are you like Lazarus, Martha, and Mary?
 How did each of them express their love for Jesus?

 3. Remember: Jesus spent time with those he loved: Lazarus, Martha, and Mary.
 He is always near his people.
 Even when he seems far off, his Spirit dwells within every believer.
-Experience his presence as you draw near to Jesus in hearing his word, serving him, and worshipping him.
+Experience his presence as you draw near to Jesus in hearing his word, serving him, and worshiping him.

 Note: This devotional contains affiliate marketing links by which BCL may earn revenue to help cover its operating expenses.